MykMal/mykmal-personal_website/content/home/quote.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

+title = ""It is impossible to be a mathematician without being a poet in soul."" subtitle = "--- Sofia Kovalevskaya in _Sónya Kovalévsky: Her Recollections of Childhood_"

+[design]
+  # Choose how many columns the section has.
+Valid values: 1 or 2.
+  columns = "1"

 [design.background]
   # Apply a background color, gradient, or image.
   #   Uncomment (by removing `#`) an option to apply it.